Creep (deformation)

 In materials science, creep (sometimes called cold flow) is the tendency of a solid material to undergo slow deformation while subject to persistent mechanical stresses.
 It can occur as a result of long-term exposure to high levels of stress that are still below the yield strength of the material.
 Creep is more severe in materials that are subjected to heat for long periods and generally increases as they near their melting point.

 The rate of deformation is a function of the material's properties, exposure time, exposure temperature and the applied structural load.
 Depending on the magnitude of the applied stress and its duration, the deformation may become so large that a component can no longer perform its function – for example creep of a turbine blade could cause the blade to contact the casing, resulting in the failure of the blade.
 Creep is usually of concern to engineers and metallurgists when evaluating components that operate under high stresses or high temperatures.
 Creep is a deformation mechanism that may or may not constitute a failure mode.
 For example, moderate creep in concrete is sometimes welcomed because it relieves tensile stresses that might otherwise lead to cracking.

 Unlike brittle fracture, creep deformation does not occur suddenly upon the application of stress.
 Instead, strain accumulates as a result of long-term stress.
 Therefore, creep is a "time-dependent" deformation.

+Creep or cold flow is of great concern in plastics.
+Blocking agents are chemicals used to prevent or inhibit cold flow.
+Otherwise rolled or stacked sheets stick together.

 Temperature dependence

-The temperature range in which creep deformation may occur differs in various materials.
+The temperature range in which creep deformation occurs depends on the material.
 Creep deformation generally occurs when a material is stressed at a temperature near its melting point.
-While tungsten requires a temperature in the thousands of degrees before creep deformation can occur, lead may creep at room temperature, and ice will creep at temperatures below 0 °C. Plastics and low-melting-temperature metals, including many solders, can begin to creep at room temperature.
+While tungsten requires a temperature in the thousands of degrees before the onset of creep deformation, lead may creep at room temperature, and ice will creep at temperatures below 0 °C. Plastics and low-melting-temperature metals, including many solders, can begin to creep at room temperature.
 Glacier flow is an example of creep processes in ice.
 The effects of creep deformation generally become noticeable at approximately 35% of the melting point (in Kelvin) for metals and at 45% of melting point for ceramics.

-Stages
+Theoretical framework

 Creep behavior can be split into three main stages.

-In primary, or transient, creep, the strain rate is a function of time.
-In Class M materials, which include most pure materials, strain rate decreases over time.
+In primary or transient creep, the strain rate is a function of time.
+In Class M materials, which include most pure materials, primary strain rate decreases over time.
 This can be due to increasing dislocation density, or it can be due to evolving grain size.
 In class A materials, which have large amounts of solid solution hardening, strain rate increases over time due to a thinning of solute drag atoms as dislocations move.

 In the secondary, or steady-state, creep, dislocation structure and grain size have reached equilibrium, and therefore strain rate is constant.
 Equations that yield a strain rate refer to the steady-state strain rate.
 Stress dependence of this rate depends on the creep mechanism.